 From an early age he began to enjoy music, and showed a natural aptitude for performing and composing which has been his constant motivation from schooldays to the present day.
 It was not until 1994 that Neil concentrated on his solo work such as his singles What’s the Point and Frustration.
 By this time he was performing in many shows in England.
 He also performed his solo singles at an International Queen Convention at Southport.
 The interest in these songs led to them being featured in their official magazine, which has a world-wide circulation, and through this people could purchase the singles.

-Neil's two previous albums were recorded in Dorset with co-arranger Martin Condon.
-While working on these he had been frequenting his second home Montreux in Switzerland and through this his next single Cocktail Train was recorded there.
-Neil always felt inspired to be working in such delightful surroundings, and each visit there saw him in a creative partnership with his co-arranger and friend Bernard Amaudruz.
+Neil's two previous albums were recorded in the UK with producer/ co-arranger Martin Condon.
+While working on these he had been frequenting his second home Montreux, in Switzerland and through this his next single Cocktail Train was recorded there.
+Neil always felt inspired to be working in such beautiful surroundings, and each visit there saw him in a creative partnership with producer and close friend Bernard Amaudruz.
 With all this in mind and with the success of Cocktail Train Neil decided to record the majority of his forthcoming album in Switzerland.

-In 2002 Neil was busy in the studio working on his forthcoming album; he also had a guest appearance at a Christmas Party for the local authority in Salisbury, where he performed a couple of Queen songs with a live band.
+In 2002 Neil continued to be busy in the studio working on his forthcoming album; he also had a guest appearance at a Christmas Party for the local authority in Salisbury, where he performed a couple of Queen songs accompanied by a live band.

 Neil’s next album Play was recorded between 2000 & 2003 at a very leisurely pace and was released in 2004.
 Neil particularly likes this album as co-producer Berni put a French/Swiss twist to the whole album which Neil found most refreshing.
-It also kept his strong connection with Montreux where he stayed throughout the entire recordings.
+It also kept his strong connection with Montreux.

-In 2005 Neil concentrated on an interest of his which was designing Objets d'art.
+In 2005 Neil concentrated on a different interest of his which was designing Objets d'art.
 Through this he formed The Fine Jewelled Egg Company.
-To this day the business is a great success with Neil commissioning jewelled items all around the world to discerning customers.
+To this day the business is a great success with Neil commissioning jewelled items all around the world to discerning customers and also Queen Productions and Mercury Songs.

 In 2008 & 2009 Neil went on vacation to Pikes Hotel, Ibiza.
 Pikes is a unique boutique hotel where over the years has seen many famous stars staying there; including Grace Jones, Freddie Mercury and Kylie Minogue.
 It was also where 'Wham' filmed their video to their hit Club Tropicana in 1984.
 Neil found this inspiring for him then to film a video for his latest track and first ever cover song All By Myself.
 This single was released in the spring of 2009.

-In 2013 all of Neil's previous albums were remastered and released on iTunes (except Forever which is available to buy directly from neillucas.com).
+In 2013 all of Neil's previous albums were remastered and released on iTunes and Spotify.

 The Collection was released in June 2017.
-This is a 16 track album of all the original released recordings of the favorite tracks of Lucas which includes two tracks from his forthcoming Album- This was released under Neil Lucas Productions.
+This is a 16 track album of all the original released recordings of the favourite tracks of Lucas which includes two demo songs from his forthcoming Album- This was released under Neil Lucas Productions.

-After nearly a ten year break from recording music, 2017/18 sees Neil working once again with Bernard Amaudruz in Switzerland and Martin Condon in the UK, on his latest album which is due to be released in October 2019.
+After nearly a ten year break from recording his own material, 2018 - 2020 sees Neil working once again in Switzerland with Producer and close friend Berni and in the UK at Lodge Studios on his fifth album which is due to be released in early 2021.